Morton Park Rd, Plymouth, MA 02360, USA

 Owned By: Town of Plymouth

-Plymouth’s largest park, located between Little Pond and the Billington Sea, features 200 acres of forest, wetlands, trails and shoreline, and is a popular location for fishing and birding.
-Amenities include swimming beaches and picnic areas, as well as seasonal restrooms and food concessions, plus 6.5 miles of trails and roads.
+With 200 acres of forest, wetlands, trails and shoreline, Morton Park is Plymouth’s largest park.
+Located between Little Pond and the Billington Sea, it is a popular location for fishing and birding.
+Amenities include 6.5 miles of trails and roads, swimming beaches, picnic areas, plus seasonal restrooms and food concessions.
 During the summer, parking requires a fee and is limited to Plymouth residents in some areas.

 Little Pond is popular for swimmers, and welcomes non-motorized boating, such as canoes, kayaks and paddle boards.
 A deep, coldwater pond, it is stocked regularly with rainbow trout.